aleviannaf/Aleviannaf/README.md

 # 👋 Hi!
 I am Alexandre Viana P.
 - 👀 I'm a Software Engineer and I work as a Front-End Developer. 💻
-- 🌍 I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes. 🧠
+- 📍 I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face changes. �
 - 💞️ I'm looking to collaborate to build a better world

+🌍 "Quanto mais eu sei, mais eu sou" 🧠

 # 📫 How to reach me: